 For Light Blue Forever for Her, I insisted on the solar facets of the original fragrance, through both sparkling and luminous notes.
 I reinforced the floral heart with orange blossom to make it bloom bigger, without making it too dense or heavy.

 Finally, I used the latest generation of woods and musks to elevate and anchor the sparkling notes of the fragrance, enveloping the Light Blue signature with a contemporary sensual touch.

 I wanted to make it very luminous and solar, inspired by the Mediterranean Sea and the orange blossoms found all along the coast.
-While there are still the lemony apple notes, the main accord is the orange blossom which brings strength, modernity, solar luminosity and warmth.
+While there are still the lemony apple notes, the main accord is the orange blossom which brings strength, modernity, solar luminosity, and warmth.

 Did you have carte blanche in its creation, or was it a tight brief?

-When we got the marketing brief from D&G, I did have carte blanche.
+When we got the marketing brief from D&G, I did have a carte blanche.
 However, I nevertheless don’t start from scratch because I must work from the original Light Blue.

 It’s always a challenge to rework a classic.
 You have to balance the original with new elements to create a new story.
 How do you improve eternal love?

 There is always another story of love to share.
 In fact, I am already working on the next one, but it must remain secret for the time being.
 However, I can tell you that even the next one will always be connected to the Light Blue masterpiece.

 Richard Goller is a fragrance and grooming blogger.
 His blog is called Fragroom.
 A senior editor with 20 years' experience, his blog allows him to combine two of his passions: engaging content and the always-intriguing world of fragrances.
 When he isn't blogging, you'll find Richard indulging in his newly found passion for balcony gardening.